Drake equation: Equation

+This form of the equation first appeared in Drake's 1965 paper.

 History

 In September 1959, physicists Giuseppe Cocconi and Philip Morrison published an article in the journal Nature with the provocative title "Searching for Interstellar Communications".
 Cocconi and Morrison argued that radio telescopes had become sensitive enough to pick up transmissions that might be broadcast into space by civilizations orbiting other stars.
 Such messages, they suggested, might be transmitted at a wavelength of 21 cm (1,420.4 MHz).
 This is the wavelength of radio emission by neutral hydrogen, the most common element in the universe, and they reasoned that other intelligences might see this as a logical landmark in the radio spectrum.

 Two months later, Harvard University astronomy professor Harlow Shapley speculated on the number of inhabited planets in the universe, saying "The universe has 10 million, million, million suns (10 followed by 18 zeros) similar to our own.
 One in a million has planets around it.
 Only one in a million million has the right combination of chemicals, temperature, water, days and nights to support planetary life as we know it.
 This calculation arrives at the estimated figure of 100 million worlds where life has been forged by evolution."

-Seven months after Cocconi and Morrison published their article, Drake made the first systematic search for signals from communicative extraterrestrial civilizations.
-Using the 85 foot dish of the National Radio Astronomy Observatory, Green Bank in Green Bank, West Virginia, Drake monitored two nearby Sun-like stars: Epsilon Eridani and Tau Ceti.
-In this project, which he called Project Ozma, he slowly scanned frequencies close to the 21 cm wavelength for six hours per day from April to July 1960.
+Seven months after Cocconi and Morrison published their article, Drake began searching for extraterrestrial intelligence in an experiment called Project Ozma.
+It was the first systematic search for signals from communicative extraterrestrial civilizations.
+Using the 85 foot dish of the National Radio Astronomy Observatory, Green Bank in Green Bank, West Virginia, Drake monitored two nearby Sun-like stars: Epsilon Eridani and Tau Ceti, slowly scanning frequencies close to the 21 cm wavelength for six hours per day from April to July 1960.
 The project was well designed, inexpensive, and simple by today's standards.
 It detected no signals.

-Soon thereafter, Drake hosted a "search for extraterrestrial intelligence" meeting on detecting their radio signals.
+Soon thereafter, Drake hosted the first search for extraterrestrial intelligence conference on detecting their radio signals.
 The meeting was held at the Green Bank facility in 1961.
 The equation that bears Drake's name arose out of his preparations for the meeting.